 When you camp in a Cruise America RV, you have a bathroom and a shower, complete with flushing capabilities and hot water … right inside your motorhome!

-The list of the advantages of staying in a motorhome over staying in a tent goes on and on, but suffice it to say that with prices as low as Cruise America charges, it would seem to make perfect sense to choose RV camping over sleeping in a tent—any day of the week!
+The list of the advantages of staying in a motorhome over staying in a tent goes on and on, but suffice it to say that with prices as low as Cruise America charges, it would seem to make perfect sense to rent an rv instead of sleeping in a tent—any day of the week!
 Oh, and did we mention that your RV comes already setup?